mgomezoc/onecardmx/wp-content/plugins/worker/readme.txt

 Be the first to know when your website is down with both email and SMS notifications, and get your website back online before anyone else notices.
 [Read more](https://managewp.com/features/uptime-monitor "Uptime Monitor")

 = Cloning & Migration (bundled with premium Backup add-on) = What used to take you hours of work and nerves of steel is now a one-click operation.
 Pick a source website, pick a destination website, click Go.
-Within minutes, youw website will be alive and kicking on a new server.
+Within minutes, your website will be alive and kicking on a new server.
 Yeah, it's that easy.
 [Read more](https://managewp.com/features/clone "Cloning & migration")

 = SEO Ranking (premium add-on) =
 Be on top of your website rankings and figure out which keywords work best for you, as well as keeping on eye on your competitors.
 This way you will know how well you stack up against them.
 [Read more](https://managewp.com/features/seo-ranking "SEO Ranking")